 POLT 559, Comparative Politics of the Middle East

 Students must receive a grade of C- or better for a course to count toward the minor.
 Courses for the minor may not be taken on a pass/fail basis.

-Foreign Language Study: The study of a Middle Eastern or language relevant to Middle Eastern studies is strongly encouraged but not required.
+Foreign Language Study: The study of a Middle Eastern language or language relevant to Middle Eastern studies is strongly encouraged but not required.
 Students are encouraged and permitted to count Arabic toward the five-course requirement.
-Students who have studied Hebrew, Turkish, Farsi, or other Middle Eastern languages at other institutions may apply for transfer credit toward the minor.
+Students who have studied Hebrew, Turkish, Farsi, or other Middle Eastern languages at other institutions may apply for transfer of their credit toward the minor.
 Through petition to the minor coordinator and with support of affiliate faculty in the respective discipline, students may apply for European languages, such as French and Italian, to count toward minor requirements, provided these are relevant to their research and study interests in the region.

-Transfer or Articulation Agreements with other Institutions: Transfer credits may be approved by the coordinator to count toward the minor if the transfer credit is accepted by the University and fits within the scope of the minor.
+Transfer or Articulation Agreements with other Institutions: Transfer of credits may be approved by the coordinator to count toward the minor if the transfer is accepted by the University and fits within the scope of the minor.